A little about me —

-I ended up in Australia via Thailand, where I taught science, math, and English in a little mountain city called Phetchabun.
+I ended up in Australia via Thailand, where I taught science, math, and English in a pretty little mountain city called Phetchabun.
 Before that, I worked in alumni engagement for international education and exchange programs at the Council for International Educational Exchange (CIEE) in Portland, Maine.

 I'm an AmeriCorps alum - I completed a year of service as an AmeriCorps VISTA member with Habitat for Humanity of Washington, D.C., where I worked on corporate partnerships, marketing campaigns, grant proposals, and events – contributing over $225K in new funding for affordable housing in D.C.

 I like learning new things.
 In 2014, I completed the summer radio intensive program at the Salt Institute for Documentary Studies (now part of the Maine College of Art).
 I've got a Poynter ACES Certificate in Accurate, Audience-Focused Editing, as well as a Teaching English as a Foreign Language (TEFL) Certification.
-Right now, I'm working on the University of Pennsylvania's Executive Program in Social Impact Strategy.

 I'm passionate about diversity in the tech world (and in all worlds).
 I've written a little about my own experience, and I'm an advocate for diversity initiatives in education and the workplace.